simul/simul.github.io/changelist.md

 Mon 04 Feb : Debug: Forcing 8 MIPS for cube maps.
 Mon 04 Feb : CopyToTargetDir.py fixes.
 Mon 04 Feb : CopyToTargetDir.py fixes.
-Mon 04 Feb : static default_size for skylight.
-Fri 01 Feb : Cmake build fixes for static projects.
-Tue 29 Jan : Fix for Skylights not rendering atmospheric effects
-Tue 29 Jan : Fix rain.sfx build
-Mon 28 Jan : PS4 ptr.
-Mon 28 Jan : Rain etc to separate translucent buffer optionally.
-Sun 27 Jan : Update Setup.nsi
-Sun 27 Jan : Update SkySequencer.nsi
-Thu 24 Jan : Updated rain.sfx so that rain in Vulkan works correctly.
-CloudRenderer.cpp RenderPointSource(), checks the arraySize, before setting textures for a cube map.
-Minor clean up of Vulkan/RenderPlatform.cpp Resolve(), though they are still issue in resolving the msaa framebuffer.
-Wed 23 Jan : Minor update to rain.sfx, where mapped_rain will have a minimum value of 0.25.
-This has fixed the issues with mapped_rain value in the VS; rain_dist and solid_dist values in the PS on OpenGL!
-Wed 23 Jan : Updated light_probes.sfx and OpenGL/GLSL/shader_platform.sl due a shader compile issue.
-OpenGL/Effect.cpp changed so that the shaderResource.slot can update the binding index, use for the Lightning vertices SSBOs.
-Updated rain.sfx to include "..._msaa" passes and for the vertex shader to resolve the MS texture.
-OpenGL has issues with mapped_rain value in the VS; rain_dist and solid_dist values in the PS!

 <hr>